Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 hash -r
 ```

-The following should tell apt to not upgrade ffmpeg (we need version 1.1.1):
+The following should tell apt to not upgrade ffmpeg:

 `apt-mark hold ffmpeg`